EnochGao/vite-plugin-pwa-docs/guide/unregister-service-worker.md

 ---
-title: Unregister Service Worker | 指南
+title: 注销 Service Worker | 指南
 ---

-# Unregister Service Worker
+# 注销 Service Worker

 If you want to unregister the service worker from your PWA application, you only need to add `selfDestroying: true` to the plugin configuration.